-Save the date: Sheffield Zine Fest 2013 will be held on Saturday 16th March, 12 – 5pm at Electric Works, Sheffield.
+Save the date: Sheffield Zine Fest 2013 will be held on Saturday 15th March 2014, 11am – 6pm, and we’re back at Electric Works, Sheffield!

 A zine (pronounced ‘zeen’ like maga-zine) is a magazine or booklet that you make yourself, and give away, swap or sell for the cost of printing.
 What’s the point?
 To share your knowledge or your feelings or your experiences in a way that’s more tangible than blogging, less commercial and more immediate than print media.
 The focus is usually on content, but designs, styles and print methods vary widely and can look very interesting and unusual!
 With short runs, some zinesters have the time to hand print covers, sew bindings, or colour in pages individually.